Back to Workshop

 - Take the necessary steps to avoid burnout and overwhelm.

-- Meet a small a small group of mamas who will be returning to work in the late summer/fall.
+- Meet a small group of mamas who will be returning to work during a similar time frame.
 Together, you will navigate this tricky transition.

 - Actively involve your partner or support person in the back to work process so you have a teammate.

-Because there, you can get my real time feedback on the nuts and bolts of how being a WPM works, but we can also talk about the feelings you may be having around this transition.
-IRL, you also get to meet friends.
+Because there, you can get my real time feedback on the nuts and bolts of how being a Working Breastfeeding Mama works, but we can also talk about the feelings you may be having around this transition.
+You also get to meet friends.
 This community of mamas having nearly a mirror experience to what you are having, is priceless.
 You need this community.
 You’re just going to have to trust me on this one.